cenzwong/blog/Ways-to-Interacte-K8s-with-Ezmeral/Readme.md

 export KUBECONFIG="/the/path/of/your/kubeconfig"
 ```

-#### 3.2.3 Using REST API
+#### Using REST API
-HPE Ezmeral Container Platform provides REST API for you to interact.
+HPE Ezmeral Container Platform provides REST API for you to interact with.
 Here is the command that downloads the Kubeconfig file.

-- Authenticate as a tenant user in the specified tenant, getting the session ID:
+Authenticate as a tenant user in the specified tenant, getting the session ID:

 ```bash
 curl -k -i -s --request POST "http://ez53-gateway.hpeilab.com:8080/api/v2/session" \